The Accused (1988 film): Critical response

 In a positive review, writing of the two criminal prosecutions in the film, Roger Ebert finds that the lesson of the trial "may be the most important message this movie has to offer...that verbal sexual harassment, whether crudely in a saloon back room or subtly in an everyday situation, is a form of violence - one that leaves no visible marks but can make its victims feel unable to move freely and casually in society.
 It is a form of imprisonment."
 Rob Beattie from Empire, gave the film five out of five stars, calling it phenomenal and called the controversial rape scene "devastating, harrowing and utterly convincing".
 Judy Steed of The Globe and Mail called it "An experience that is sometimes unbearable and always riveting".
 Vincent Canby of The New York Times called it "A consistently engrossing melodrama, modest in its aims and as effective for the clichés it avoids as for the clear eye through which it sees its working-class American lives".

 Marjorie Heins, in the 1998 book The V-Chip Debate: Content Filtering from Television to the Internet, said that educators worried that the film would "receive V ratings and be subject to at least a presumption against curricular use in many public schools."

 Accolades

 At the 61st Academy Awards, Foster won Best Actress.
-This was the film's sole nomination, thus marking the first occurrence of such an event since 1962 (when Sophia Loren won for Two Women) that the winner of the category won for a film with a single nomination.
-In 2006, Foster's performance was ranked #56 on Premiere's 100 Greatest Film Performances of all-time.
+This is the film's sole nomination, and is the first occurrence of such an event since 1962 (when Sophia Loren won for Two Women) that the winner of the category won for a film with a single nomination.
+In 2006, Foster's performance was ranked #56 on Premiere's 100 Greatest Film Performances of all time.